gitty30/3bhai/README.md

 3. **Verify Installation**:
    - The extension should now appear in your extensions list
-   - You should see the DeceptiX icon in your Chrome toolbar
+   - You should see the AutoSnipe icon in your Chrome toolbar
    - If not visible, click the puzzle piece icon to pin it

 ### Step 4: First Launch

-1. **Click the Extension Icon**:
+1. **Navigate to Twitter/X**:
+   - Go to any Twitter or X profile page
+   - The extension will automatically start analyzing tweets

+2. **Open AutoSnipe Popup**:
-   - Click the DeceptiX icon in your Chrome toolbar
+   - Click the AutoSnipe icon in your Chrome toolbar
-   - The popup should open with the main interface
+   - View wallet analysis and token mentions panels

 2. **Test the Theme Toggle**:
    - Click the theme toggle button in the top-right corner